department-of-veterans-affairs/vets-design-system-documentation/src/_components/alert.md

 ### Warning

-{% include storybook-preview.html story="components-va-alert--fullwidth" %}
+{% include storybook-preview.html story="components-va-alert--fullwidth" link_text="va-alert" %}

 ### More about full-width alerts
 - Only available in `info` or `warning` variants.